FAQs - Host Organisations

 Do we have to financially support volunteers?

-The IVY volunteers’ allowance will be covered by the AEBR, but the hosting organisation is strongly encouraged to top up the allowance granted to the volunteer with additional resources (money transfer, local transport tickets/pass, meals, etc.)
+The IVY volunteers’ allowance will be covered by the AEBR, but the hosting organisation is strongly encouraged to top up the allowance granted to the volunteer with additional resources (money transfer, local transport tickets/pass, meals, etc.).
+In case of a top-up, funds from ERDF sources cannot be used, being IVY already financed with European Regional and Development Funds.

 Who takes care of the accommodation arrangements for the volunteers?